Nursing (NURS)

 Terms Typically Offered: Fall, Spring, Summer.

-Exploration of advanced concepts in the care of the high-risk child-bearing family and for children with complex health problems from birth through adolescence.
-Emphasizes special needs and complications during the prenatal experience and altered functioning.
+Exploration of advanced concepts in the care of the high-risk childbearing family and children with complex health problems, from birth through adolescence.
+Emphasis of the whole person, culturally diverse, individualized care for special needs and complications during the maternal and child experience.

 Prerequisites: NURS 421/NURS 421L and NURS 427/NURS 427L.